-We calculated CAAR for the 18 months after the IPO and conducted a few sets of regressions.
+We calculated CAAR for the 18 months following the IPO and conducted a number of sets of regressions.
 All calculations were performed for the entire sample and for the subsamples of large and small firms.

 2.3 CAAR Analysis

 The event study approach was employed to examine market reaction to IPO events.
 The actual date of the IPO was marked as t=0 and the daily stock prices were applied for the period t=0,...,375 (eighteen months post-IPO), to calculate daily logarithmic returns.
-Two return benchmarks were utilized: the IXJ Healthcare Index, and the S&P 500 Market Index.
-The Abnormal Return (AR) was calculated by subtracting the benchmark returns from the stock return.
-And CAAR was calculated by aggregating daily AR and averaging across all the firms in the database.
-As no stock prices exist prior to the IPO, conditional return using the market model was not calculated.
+Two return benchmarks, the IXJ Healthcare Index, and the S&P 500 Market Index were utilized.
+The Abnormal Return (AR) was calculated by subtracting the benchmark returns from the stock returns.
+CAAR was calculated by aggregating daily ARs and averaging across all the firms in the database.
+As no stock prices exist prior to the IPO, conditional returns using the market model were not calculated.

 In addition, normalized trading volumes were computed as a proxy for market attention.
 For each firm in the sample, the natural logarithm of the daily trading volume throughout the period t=0,.., 375 was recorded, and each observation was normalized by subtracting the mean and dividing by the standard deviation calculated over the period.
 Then, the average across all firms for each day relative to the IPO date was calculated.

-2.4 CAAR Results and discussion
+2.4 CAAR Results and Discussion

 The CAAR results for the entire sample and the two sub samples are displayed in Table 3.
-Panel A display CAAR for selected time periods during the eighteen months post-IPO, Panel B contains graphical display of the CAAR and the normalized trading volumes.
-Panel C presents the sheer trading volumes for the entire sample and for the two sub samples.
-CAAR were calculated for the two benchmarks of market and sector indices.
-As the CAAR results relative to the two benchmarks are similar, only the results for the sector index are displayed.
+Panel A displays CAAR for selected time periods during the eighteen months post-IPO, Panel B contains a display of the CAAR and the normalized trading volumes, and Panel C presents the trading volumes for the entire sample and for the two sub samples.
+CAARs were calculated for the two benchmarks of market and sector indices.
+As the CAAR results relative to these two benchmarks are similar, only the results for the sector index are displayed.

-Table 3: Post-IPO CAARs, 1 to 375 Days
+Table 3: Post-IPO CAARs, From One to 375 Days

-Panel A: CAAR Results for selected time periods post IPO
+Panel A: CAAR Results for Selected Time Periods Post-IPO